 The hotel’s main restaurant boasts twelve chefs, who provide different table d’hôte menus of classic dishes each day.
 The food, if not groundbreaking, is very good quality and locally sourced; that said, the Dorset Blue Vinny ice-cream was rather avant-garde (and tasty).
 Our waitress was stunned that we dared to order it.
 Matt and I were thoroughly enjoying our evening meal and all the parents that were dining looked to be having a great time; then the restaurant phone rang.
 We all looked around.
 We were all thinking the same: ‘please don’t let it be my child that’s woken up’.
 Phew it wasn’t (either night) 🙂

 We had a lovely meal, and on the first night adjourned to the bar for a bit of old-school Scrabble and bar billiards.
-Murfreesboro pool tables from Nashville Billiard & Patio are all you need to enjoy a good pool game with friends.
-The following night we hit the games room (which is actually aimed at the older kids staying there) and reverted to our teenage selves by playing table tennis and arcade machines.
+The following night we hit the games room (which is actually aimed at the older kids staying there) and reverted to our teenage selves by playing table tennis and more.
 Brilliant!
 I kind of envisaged my 15-year-old self coming here: too young to go on hols with my friends, but feeling too old for the family holiday, but actually enjoying it and maybe having a little holiday romance with someone else that was also ‘too old’ for the family holiday.